 The VIPP-SD is a short-term (preventive) intervention for caretakers of children in the age of 1 to 6 years old.
 The program is carried out at the family’s home and consists of 7 visits (sessions) of approximately 2 hours each.
 Caregivers learn to see the world through the eyes of their child.
 They are provided with guidance regarding sensitive parenting behaviour, setting boundaries and regulating unruly or disobedient behaviour of the child.

+VIPP-SD has been developed at the Institute of Education and Child Studies at Leiden University, by Prof. dr. Femmie Juffer, Prof. dr. Marian Bakermans-Kranenburg, and Prof. dr. Marinus van IJzendoorn.
 The intervention is aimed at improving the caregiver-child relationship and to prevent or reduce behaviour problems in children.
-For parents of infants between 6 and 12 months old, the program can be used without the ‘Sensitive Discipline’ component.
+For cargivers of infants between 6 and 12 months old, the program can be used without the ‘Sensitive Discipline’ component.

-During the visits several video recordings are made of diverse parent-child interactions in everyday (play)situations.
+During the visits several video recordings are made of diverse cargiver-child interactions in everyday (play)situations.
 Thereafter the recordings of the previous visit viewed are discussed by the caregiver and intervener.
-While discussing the recordings, the parent and intervener work together on:
+While discussing the recordings, the caregiver and intervener work together on:

 - increasing the observational skills of caregivers.